Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 [configuration section](#enabling-and-configuring-tiered-storage) for how to enable and configure the space reserver.

 Space reservation can be enforced by configuring high watermark and low watermark per tier.
-The high watermark ensure that no more writes will happen to that tier once the avialale space crosses the high watermark.
-The low watermark ensures that once the high watermark is reached and writes stop, they will only start once the available space falls below the low watermark.
+Once the high watermark is reached, a background eviction process is started to free up space till the low watermark is reached.

 ## Enabling and Configuring Tiered Storage